-Participation in the Special Needs Registry is completely voluntary.
+Participation in the Functional & Access Needs Registry is completely voluntary.
 Information submitted is strictly confidential and will only be used in the event of an emergency.
-Learn more in the Special Needs Registry brochure.
+Learn more in the Functional & Access Needs Registry brochure.

 These providers are required by law to have plans in place to take care of their residents and clients in the event of an emergency.
 If you have questions about this process, please contact your facility manager or home healthcare provider.
 Visit the CMS website to learn more about the healthcare providers impacted by this law.

 New Hanover County Senior Resource Center

 Wilmington, NC 28403